noahehall/theBookOfNoah/0current/haproxy.md

     - connecting external consumers directly to backend services: creates tight coupling between frontend Y backen d components; difficult to manage and scale
   - somtimes
     - add *deny_stats* argument to a *http-request deny* directive to set custom response codes when rejecting request
+    - place the global section in its own file to be reused between multiple instances/machines
+    - *nbproc* vs *nbthread*
+        - use *nbthread* (threads) when resources are limited; dont scale as well as nbproc (multiple processes)
+        - use *nbproc* to support multi processes; scale far superior than threads (nbthread)
   - always
     - do these things because god